Christopher-Holloway/Surfer_Count/README.md

             python object_detection/builders/model_builder_tf2_test.py

-## Training Custom Object Detector
+## Preprocessing the Data to Train Custom Object Detector
 We are going to begin by downloading the data and annotating the individual video frames with bounding boxes around each surfer.
 The data annotations can be performed by a number of applications, here we choose to use labelImg, a python library easily installed with pip.

       pip install labelImg